Channel-Aware Pretraining of Joint Encoder-Decoder Self-Supervised Model for Telephonic-Speech ASR: Experimental Results

 The hyper parameters for pretraining the joint encoder-decoder model are shown in Table \ref{table:sslmodel}.

 The number of clusters are 1000 for pooled dataset pretraining and for proposed method of modifying clustering algorithm, number of clusters are 500 for each narrow band and wide band dataset.

-For ASR downstream task, both the encoder and decoder of the SSL model are finetuned.
+For ASR downstream task, both the encoder and decoder of the SSL model are fine-tuned with joint CTC/attention loss with $\beta = 0.3$ \cite{watanabe2018espnet}.
 The classification layers on top of the encoder and decoder are randomly initialized similar to \textit{HuBERT} finetuning and finetuned to predict character outputs.
-The loss function for training this ASR model is the joint CTC/attention loss given by Eq. \ref{eq:2}, where $\beta = 0.3$.
-The CTC loss is contributed by the encoder, and attention loss is contributed by the decoder.
-The final loss is a weighted sum of both these losses.
-This is similar to the standard ASR recipe used in \textit{ESPnet}\cite{watanabe2018espnet}.
-For ASR finetuning, the hyperparameters used are as shown in Table \ref{table:asrfinetuning}.

-For all the experiments pretrained model is trained on 100 epochs.
+For ASR finetuning, the 3.2 million Batch-bins, 0.00002 Learning Rate, 8000 Warmup steps, and Adam optimizer are set as hyperparameters.
+For all the experiments pretrained model is trained for 100 epochs.
 Pretrained models are finetuned for the narrow band and wide band speech data with the respective labelled data for 100 epochs.
 For testing the model, Word Error Rate matrix is used.